classdojo/ironmq-queue-stream/README.md

     }

-  Ironmq Stream provides a helper method to output a parsed json object, allowing the client to define an option onError handler that executes when there's some parsing error.
+  Ironmq Stream provides a helper method to output a parsed json object, allowing the client to define an optional onError handler that executes when there's some parsing error.
 */